MichaelCurrin/instant-website/docs/index.md

 # Instant Website documentation

-Perhaps more suitably "Instant Webpage".
+Perhaps more accurately named "Instant Webpage".

 ## Where the idea came from